How To Talk About Alfie Evans With Teens

 What can we learn from the life of Alfie Evans?

-As stories like those of Alfie Evans and Charlie Gard come up in the news, the best thing parents and teachers can do for their children is to start conversations.
+As stories like Alfie Evans and Charlie Gard come up in the news, the best thing parents and teachers can do for their children is to start conversations.
 Teens especially will have their own thoughts and feelings about what is happening.
 We need to listen.
 We need to instruct.
 We need to clarify and help them see through the lies spread by the culture of death through the media.
 And we need to give them a plan of action going forward.

 Though we pour our hearts and prayers into either begging God to heal Alfie or prepare his parents for the moment that he is called to his eternal rest, we must also see this as an opportunity to begin difficult conversations with our children.
-It is an opportunity to take a firsthand look at the euthanasia mentality that pervades our world to help our young people understand that euthanasia and the persecution of sick and vulnerable people are unjust, evil, and cruel, no matter how many earthly authorities endorse such behavior.
+It is an opportunity to take a firsthand look at the euthanasia mentality that pervades our world to help our young people understand that euthanasia and the persecution of sick and vulnerable people is unjust, evil, and cruel, no matter how many earthly authorities endorse such behavior.